MRichard333/Encryped-Notetask-MRichard333/README.md

 *   Submit a Pull Request
 *   Star ⭐ the repo if you find it useful!

 **Built with love by [@MRichard333](https://github.com/MRichard333)**

 ## About

-Made with ❤️ by [MRichard333](https://MRichard333.com) — A non-profit organizations about Cybersecurity and Fraud-Prevention.
+Made with ❤️ by [MRichard333](https://MRichard333.com) — A non-profit organization focused on Cybersecurity and Fraud-Prevention.
 Proudly developed in Canada.

 © 2025 MRichard333